gpdm/TPC-CPNET-simulation/README.md

 Without that, all simulations would run with the default ID of 11h, which would break functions like CP/NET mail, which rely on having unique requestor IDs.

+References are provided in the [CP/NET patches](patches/cpnet) directory.

 # References